Market-Connections Professional Resume Writing Services

 Job Offer Counter Offer

-You’ve interviewed with a company and things went well.
+You’ve interviewed with a company, and things went well.
 The next step is to receive the job offer.
-In most cases, it’s a simple process — they offer you the job and you must already know how to evaluate a job offer before you accept.
+In most cases, it’s a simple process — they offer you the job, and you must already know how to evaluate a job offer before you accept.
 But sometimes there are circumstances surrounding the job offer that complicate the process.

-When you submit your resignation Letter (Template for Resignation Letter), your current employer may surprise you with a counter offer...
+When you submit your resignation Letter (Template for Resignation Letter), your current employer may surprise you with a counteroffer...
 Here are strategies for handling the situation when a counter offer from a current employer is on the table.

 QUESTION